teachingaway/teachingaway.github.io/pages/trademark-services.md

 ## Domain Name Disputes

 We have extensive experience litigating domain name arbitration matters.
+These arbitrations, called "UDRP" disputes, are often a cost-effective method of removing domain name squatters from your rightful internet domain.

 ## Trademark Opposition and Cancellation Proceedings

 We have extensive experience litigating opposition and cancellation proceedings at the US Patent and Trademark Office.
+These proceedings are like a type of "mini trial" at the Trademark Office, where the only issue to be decided is whether a pending trademark application should be allowed ("opposition proceeding") or whether an existing trademark registration should be cancelled ("cancellation proceeding").

 ## Trademark Registration Appeals at the USPTO

 We have won several trademark registration appeals, even where the original attorney could not secure a trademark registration.

+## Trademark Non-Infringement Opinions

+A trademark non-infringement opinion carefully analyzes your trademark to an existing trademark registration or common law trademark.
+If the analysis determines your mark is not infringing, it offers some piece of mind against future lawsuits, and demonstrates that you are operating in good faith.
+Even if a court eventually determines that your brand is infringing a trademark, the existence of the legal analysis and opinion can reduce the penalties.
+“A party who acts in reasonable reliance on the advice of counsel regarding a close question of trademark law generally does not act in bad faith.” [*Sands, Taylor & Wood Co. v.
+Quaker Oats Co.*, 978 F.2d 947 (7th Cir.
+1992)](http://scholar.google.com/scholar_case?case=15288369877381273970).